-Scientists have made a great deal of progress in recent years in learning how ultraviolet (UV) light damages the DNA inside normal skin cells, and how this might cause them to become cancer cells.
+Scientists have made a great deal of progress in recent years in learning how ultraviolet (UV) light damages the DNA (genes) inside normal skin cells, and how this might cause them to become cancer cells.
 Researchers are working to apply this new information to strategies for preventing and treating skin cancers.

 Most skin cancers can be prevented.
-The best way to lower the number of skin cancers and the pain and loss of life from this disease is to educate the public about skin cancer risk factors, prevention, and detection.
+The best way to lower the number of skin cancers and the pain and loss of life from this disease is to educate people about skin cancer risk factors, prevention, and detection.
 It’s important for health care professionals and skin cancer survivors to remind others about the dangers of too much UV exposure (both from the sun and from man-made sources such as tanning beds) and about how easily they can protect their skin from UV rays.

 Skin cancer can often be found early, when it is most likely to be cured.
 Monthly skin self-exams and awareness of the warning signs of skin cancer may be helpful in finding most skin cancer when they are at an early, curable stage.

 The American Academy of Dermatology (AAD) sponsors annual free skin cancer screenings throughout the country.
 Many local American Cancer Society offices work closely with AAD to provide volunteers for registration, coordination, and education efforts related to these free screenings.
-Look for information in your area about these screenings or call the American Academy of Dermatology for more information.
+Look for information in your area about these screenings or contact the American Academy of Dermatology for more information.